Annapurna Base Camp Trek

 Drive back to Kathmandu (1400m) - 7 hrs drive

-On the way to Kathmandu
+way to kathmandu

 Begin your day in Pokhara with a hearty breakfast at your hotel.
 Following this, proceed to the tourist bus park for a scenic 7-hour drive to Kathmandu.
 Enjoy the journey as you traverse diverse landscapes and immerse yourself in the picturesque views along the banks of the Marshyangdi and Trishuli rivers.